Blotch3D/Blotch3D/readme.md

 Setting and dynamically changing a sprite's scale, orientation, and position
 ----------------------------------------------------------------------------

-Each sprite has a "Matrix" member.
-The Matrix member defines the sprite's orientation, scale, position, etc. relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
+You change a sprite's scaling, position, rotation, etc. relative to its parent sprite (or to an unmodified coordinate system if there is no parent) by assigning or altering the sprite's 'Matrix' member.
+There are many methods that let you easily set or change any of these attributes in a matrix.
+You can also easily combine the attributes of multiple matrices into a single matrix by 'multiplying' them (see below).

 When you change anything about a sprite's matrix, all its descendants (its subsprites, and their subsprites, etc.) automatically follow that change.
 That is, subsprites reside in the parent sprite's coordinate system.
-For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
+For example, if a child sprite's matrix scales it by 2, and its parent sprite's matrix scales by 3, then the child sprite will be scaled by 6 in world space.
 Likewise, rotation, shear, and position are inherited, as well.
 In this way you can construct complex objects (sprite trees) and not worry about each individual part as you alter the orientation and position of that object (i.e. the topmost sprite).

-There are many static and instance methods of the Matrix class that let you easily set and change the scaling, position, rotation, etc. of a matrix.
-For example, to set the scale, assign the sprite's Matrix to Matrix.CreateScale().
-You can also create matrices by multiplying existing matrices or create them piecemeal.

-There are also static and instance Matrix methods and operator overloads to "multiply" matrices to form a single matrix which combines the effects of multiple matrices.
+To combine multiple matrices, use one of the static and instance Matrix methods and operator overloads to "multiply" the matrices.
 For example, a rotate matrix and a scale matrix can be multiplied to form a single rotate-scale matrix.
 But mind the multiplication order because matrix multiplication is not commutative.
-See below for details, but novices can simply try the operation one way (like A times B) and if it doesn't work as desired, it can be done the other way (B times A).
+Do it one way and the rotate is applied before the scale, do it the other way and the scale is applied first.
+For novices, just try it one way and if it doesn't work the way you want, try it the other way.

 For a good introduction without the math, see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.